 388 x 9 = 3492 calories.

 One can of coke contains approximately 150 calories.

 365 days/year x 150 cal ÷ 3500 = 54’750 calories

 54’750 ÷ 3500 = 15.6 lbs of fat a year.

-You might be wondering, are soft drinks the cause of the rapid increase in obesity?
+You might be wondering, are soft drinks a contributing factor of the rapid increase in obesity?

 Scientist for the National Soft Drink Association